texus/TGUI-website/tutorials/1.0/android-sdl-gpu/index.md

 ---
 layout: page
-title: Android (SDL_RENDERER backend)
+title: Android (SDL_GPU backend)
-breadcrumb: android sdl-renderer
+breadcrumb: android sdl-gpu
 ---

-Follow the instructions below to build SDL, SDL_ttf, TGUI and the example code for Android.
+Follow the instructions below to build SDL3, SDL3_ttf, TGUI and the example code for Android.

 This guide has only been tested on Linux.

 ### Changing settings

-The example in `TGUI/examples/android/SDL_RENDERER/` contains some hardcoded values that may need to be changed.
+The example in `TGUI/examples/android/SDL_GPU/` contains some hardcoded values that may need to be changed.
 The files to check are `app/build.gradle.kts` and `app/jni/CMakeLists.txt`.

 The `app/build.gradle.kts` file contains the android SDK and NDK versions, the application id, the list of architectes to build and the arguments to pass to CMake.